7 Great Things to Do in the Boyne Valley, Ireland’s Historic Heart

 Walk the Hill of Tara & Embrace the Magnificent View

-Located a short 40-minute drive to the Northwest of Dublin, the Hill of Tara is a great spot to start a day of discovery in the valley of the Boyne.
+Located a short 40-minute drive to the Northwest of Dublin, the Hill of Tara is a great spot to start a day of discovery in the east of Ireland.

 Just over 150 metres in height, the Hill of Tara commands the surrounding countryside.
 On a clear day, the view over the green plains of Ireland seems endless.
 There isn’t much left of the Neolithic site to see, the panoramic view is therefore the Hill of Tara’s greatest attraction.